GaloisInc/BESSPIN-Tool-Suite/docs/AWS/buildConnectalBinaries.md

-# `Connectal` binaries for Fett Target
+# `Connectal` binaries for Besspin

-# `ssith-aws-fpga` for Fett Target
+# `ssith-aws-fpga` for Besspin

-This procedure describes how to build the [ssith-aws-fpga](https://github.com/acceleratedtech/ssith-aws-fpga) project for FPGA on the FETT AMI.
+This procedure describes how to build the [ssith-aws-fpga](https://github.com/acceleratedtech/ssith-aws-fpga) project for FPGA on the BESSPIN AMI.
 The build process is identical to the README presented on the project repo, but the build environment setup is different.

 ## Procedure

-1. Create a Nix shell that uses the pinned packages in [SSITH-FETT-Environment](https://github.com/DARPA-SSITH-Demonstrators/SSITH-FETT-Environment).
+1. Create a Nix shell that uses the pinned packages in [BESSPIN-Environment](https://github.com/GaloisInc/BESSPIN-Environment).

    **shell.nix**